serverless/blog/posts/2017-06-12-4-tools-for-building-production-serverless-architectures.md

 ## 3. Sentry

-[Sentry](https://sentri.io) is a **real-time error tracking** service.
+[Sentry](https://sentry.io) is a **real-time error tracking** service.

 With Sentry, developers get notified instantly when errors occur in live environments.
-This is crucial for reacting quickly and ensuring customer sadisfaction.
+This is crucial for reacting quickly and ensuring customer satisfaction.
 Along with every report, sentry gathers stack-traces for faster and better debugging.

 Sentry also analyzes the impact of each release, so it's easy to later see which release introduced which bugs.